 Recording from 3 March 2021

-Nicola Ackerman PGCert BSc(Hons) RVN CertSAN CertVNECC VTS(Nutrition)
+Nicola Lakeman (Previously Ackerman) PGDip RVN CertSAN CertVNECC VTS(Nutrition)

-Nicola works as the Head Medical Nurse at Plymouth Veterinary Group, UK.
-Nicola has written for many veterinary publications and textbooks, and is the editor for Aspinall’s Complete Textbook of Veterinary Nursing and is on the editorial board of The Veterinary Nurse.
-Nicola a past winner of the BVNA / Blue Cross award for animal welfare and the College of Animal Welfare Professional Development Award.
+Nicola works as the Head Medical Nurse at Plymouth Veterinary Group.
+Nicola graduated from Hartpury College with an honours degree in Equine Science, and subsequently qualified as a veterinary nurse in 2002.
+Nicola has written for many veterinary publications and textbooks and is the editor of Aspinall’s Complete Textbook of Veterinary Nursing.
+Nicola is Consultant Editor for The Veterinary Nurse.
+Nicola has won the BVNA / Blue Cross award for animal welfare, the SQP Veterinary Nurse of the Year and the SQP Nutritional Advisor of the Year.
 Nicola is currently studying for a Master’s degree in Advanced Veterinary Nursing with Glasgow University.